Travel Medical Insurance

 What About the Cost?

 While you may think you are going to save a few dollars by opting to travel without the proper health insurance coverage, you could end up spending more if you have an emergency away from home.

 Think about this: You get sick while you are traveling overseas, the cost of your claim should range from a few hundred dollars to thousands of dollars, depending on the services provided.
 On the other hand, if you were to purchase a travel medical plan it will cost less than $3 a day for an average plan.

-Also consider the costs of an emergency medical evacuation, an expense like this can range from $20,000 to $170,000 USD depending where you are and how far you need to be transported to the nearest qualified medical facility.
+Also, consider the costs of an emergency medical evacuation, an expense like this can range from $20,000 to $170,000 USD depending on where you are and how far you need to be transported to the nearest qualified medical facility.

 If you can afford this expense, go ahead and travel without the insurance.
 In most cases though, these are more than anyone can afford, and it is in your best interest to purchase travel medical insurance.